rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 ## Architecture Diagram

 Below is a visual representation of the key components of Rancher Turtles and their relationship to Rancher Manager and the Rancher Cluster Agent.
-Understanding these components is essential for gaining insights into how Rancher leverages the Cluster API (CAPI) for cluster management.
+Understanding these components is essential for gaining insights into how Rancher leverages the CAPI operator for cluster management.

 ![overview](/img/30000ft_view.png)